PegasusDevelop/SimpleQR-privacy-policy/README.md

 In the future, the App may collect only necessary information for the purpose of maintanence.
 I guarantee to NOT collect or sell your personal information in any way.
 The app I built doesn't require any special permission to collect your personal information.

 The App dose use your phone 's Camera to recognize QR codes.
+The APP will access local image which being selected by user for analyzing.

 ## Log Data
 The App won't send any log data because I want to keep it extremely simple.